-Instruction handlers
+Instruction Handlers#

-This article explains the inner workings of a typical instruction handler.
+This article explains the inner workings of a typical instruction handler in Moira.
 All instruction handlers are stored in a large lookup table.
-The previous article showed how Moira retrieves the handler from the table and calls it via a function pointer call.
+As explained in the previous article, Moira retrieves the appropriate handler from this table and executes it via a function pointer.
+To understand how a typical instruction handler is structured, let’s examine the implementation of the ABCD instruction:

 template <Core C, Instr I, Mode M, Size S> void